-MPD NEXT STEPS: The Madison Police Department has an extensive history seeking "least harm" resolutions for violations of law.
+UPDATE: The Madison Police Department has an extensive history seeking "least harm" resolutions for violations of law.
 In the 1990's, the Madison Municipal Court was created as an alternative to criminal prosecution.
 Previous to that time, MPD referred most offenses to Circuit Court for criminal charges.
 Today, the MPD refers over 30,000 cases a year to Municipal Court where civil forfeiture and other disposition alternatives are available.

 MPD has partnered with Madison high schools and other community organizations to implement youth peer-courts and restorative justice circles.
 Rather than face criminal charges or receive municipal ordinance citations, youth are given the option to complete the peer court or restorative justice process.
 In 2015, MPD initiated a similar restorative justice pilot project for 17 - 25 year old offenders who were arrested for committing a misdemeanor offense in the South Police District (Dane County Community Restorative Court).
-As this pilot project is evaluated, it is anticipated the CRC will be expanded to other MPD police districts.
+In 2016. the Community Restorative Court (CRC) expanded to include all five MPD police districts and this opportunity is now more equitably offered throughout the City of Madison.
+As this expansion is evaluated in early 2017, it is anticipated that front line officers will receive updated training with how to refer people to the CRC at the time of arrest or even prior to an arrest being considered.

-MPD also has partnered with Dane County Human Services to implement a 12-16 year old restorative justice referral project where youth who receive municipal ordinance citations have the opportunity to go through a restorative justice process in lieu of civil forfeiture.
+MPD continues to partner with Dane County Human Services with a 12-16 year old restorative justice referral project where youth who receive municipal ordinance citations have the opportunity COPS Kids Camp to go through a restorative justice process in lieu of civil forfeiture.

-4.2 TASK FORCE RECOMMENDATION: Community policing should be infused throughout the culture and organizational structure of law enforcement agencies.
+Community policing should be infused throughout the culture and organizational structure of law enforcement agencies.